baorepo/DFRobot_ADS1115/README.md

 # ADS1115
-The ADS1115 is a high precision analog-to-digital converter (ADC) with 16-bit resolution
+The ADS1115 is a high precision analog-to-digital converter (ADC) with 16-bit resolution.
+And with A0-A3, 4 ADC ports

 ## DFRobot_ADS1115 Library for Arduino
 ---------------------------------------------------------
-An Arduino library is provided for reading analog values via I2C
+Provides an Arduino library to read ADS1115 data over I2C.
+Use this library to read analog voltage values.
 ## Table of Contents

 * [Installation](#installation)